estherkyx/tp/docs/UserGuide.md

 Format: `getStudents n/*TUTOR_NAME`
 * The tutor name must match an existing tutor in TutorFlow.
 * The tutor identified must have the `tutor` category.
+* Only one tutor name can be provided.

 Examples:
 * `getStudents n/Roy Balakrishnan` shows all students of tutor Roy Balakrishnan.